Risk-Neutral Pricing of Financial Instruments in Emission Markets: A Structural Approach: Numerical analysis

 We simulate the cumulative emissions process $(E_t)$ using the Monte Carlo scheme explained in Appendix \ref{ap:mc}, choosing $D_0=0.7\xi_{\max}$.
 We repeat this simulation for values of the penalty ranging from zero to $200$ and calculate the mean of $E_T$, denoted by $\hat{E}_T$.
-We note that for the present purpose of analysing the cumulative emissions, the simulation of demand should take place under the physical measure $\mathbb{P}$, which is related to $\mathbb{Q}$ by the market price of demand risk.
-This measure can be accurately estimated from market data (see for example \cite{aEydeland2003} for different approaches).
-In the absence of a detailed data analysis however, we follow the time honoured approach of letting the market price of demand risk be constant and equal to zero.
-Therefore, for the purposes of our simulation we work with the SDE \eqref{eq:demand_coefficients}.
+We note that for the present purpose of analyzing the cumulative emissions, the simulation of demand should take place under the physical measure $\mathbb{P}$, which is related to $\mathbb{Q}$ by the market price of demand risk.
+This measure can be accurately estimated from market data (see, for example, \cite{aEydeland2003} for different approaches).
+In the absence of a detailed data analysis, however, we follow the time-honored approach of letting the market price of demand risk be constant and equal to zero.
+Therefore, for the purposes of our simulation we work with the stochastic differential equation \eqref{eq:demand_coefficients}.

 Figure \ref{fig:emsMC} plots the results of the simulation of $10^6$ paths.
 Under business-as-usual the cumulative emissions are expected to exceed the cap.
-As emissions trading is introduced the market reacts by abating but initially (at a penalty level of $\pi=25$) the cumulative emissions still exceed the cap.
-Further increases in the penalty (close to $\pi=100$) lead to sufficient load shifting in order for the market to reach a state of compliance.
-More aggressive regulation now only leads to small reductions in the cumulative emissions; i.e. our analysis confirms the well known stylized fact that emissions trading cannot incentivise firms to reduce cumulative emissions far below the cap.
+As emissions trading is introduced, the market reacts by abating, but initially (at a penalty level of $\Pi=25$) the cumulative emissions still exceed the cap.
+Further increases in the penalty (close to $\Pi=100$) lead to sufficient load shifting in order for the market to reach a state of compliance.
+More aggressive regulation now leads only to small reductions in the cumulative emissions; i.e., our analysis confirms the well-known stylized fact that emissions trading cannot incentivize firms to reduce cumulative emissions far below the cap.

-\subsection{A Call Option on Emissions}
+\subsection{A call option on emissions}

 For the numerical solution of the call option, we specify